Measurement system analysis (MSA) uses scientific tools to determine the amount of variation contributed by the measurement system.

 Some of the corrective measures once again include Standard Operating Procedures and re-calibration.
 Sometimes the gauge will have wear from use over a long period of time and this cannot be repaired or re-calibrated.
 Other times, there may be a buildup of dirt, dust, or contamination.

 Special cause variation can also occur within the process control limits and these must be given corrective action before proceeding to validate the measurement system.

 The I Chart below shows stability in this measurement system example, assuming this is a "longer" period of time that represents actual conditions as close as possible.

-In a Variable Gage R&R there are generally two to three operators appraisers with 5-10 process outputs measured by each appraiser.
-Each process output is measured 2-3 times by each operator.
+In a Variable Gage R&R there are generally 2-3 appraisers with 5-10 process outputs (such as a widget or the part being manufactured) measured by each appraiser.
+And each process output is measured 2-3 times by each operator.
 Depending on the cost and time involved you can add more appraisers and measurements and replications.

-When performing the replicated appraisals it is critical that the measurement are randomized so that no patterns or predictability can be entered in by the appraiser.
+When performing the replicated appraisals, it's critical that the measurements are randomized so that no patterns or predictability can be entered in by the appraiser.
 This bias will mislead the team and create a useless Gage R&R.

 For example, an appraiser may remember the 7th part that was measured was borderline and made a decision to give it one measurement.
-The appraiser may have spent a lot of time on that part in the initial assessment and if the 2nd round of measurements are not randomized, that person will remember the measurement (appraisal) they concluded during the first round.
+The appraiser may have spent a lot of time on that part in the initial assessment and if the 2nd round of measurements is not randomized, that person could remember the measurement (appraisal) they concluded during the first round.

-So the message is to move the parts around each repetitive set of measurements.
+In summary, the point is to move the parts around each repetitive set of measurements.
 However, the parts must be identified so the person entering the data into the statistical software enters the reading under the correct part.

 Ideally, all four categories should be in the GREEN zone.
 Examining the visual aids below shows commonly used judgement criteria for each category.